jameshendersonmills/hugo-pet-shop-ld/readme.md

-Hugo's Pet Store with Go & LaunchDarkly
+<h1>Hugo's Pet Store with Go & LaunchDarkly</h1>

 Pre-Reqs:
 - Make sure you have a LaunchDarkly SDK Key
 - Ensure that Go is installed on your local machine - goland.org
-- go mod tidy
+- go mod tidy is great to make sure you have a tidy environment!
 - Ensure you have some flags created in the LD Dashboard - https://app.launchdarkly.com/projects/default/flags